thsmale/addy/README.md

 	- Uses standardized return system
 		- [-Infinity, 0] error
 		- (1, Infinity) success
+	- Has metrics to see sockets open, cpu usage, etc
+		/**
+		 * Child prcess
+		 * Add metrics from getrlimit(2)
+		 * To print out real time stats about server
+		 * An array of connections
+		 * struct connection
+		 * 	- pid
+		 * 	- rlimit information
+		 */
 3. Tests: These will be made into an interactive website to test
 	- Each section will be a question
 	- User will provide an answer